computergenious/CPSC-449/README.md

 # CPSC-449

-to compile:
+to compile in command line:
   ghc main.hs

-to run:
+to run in command line:
-  ./main tests/fileInputName fileOutputName
+  path/main path/fileInputName path/fileOutputName